anoma/anoma/tech-specs/src/explore/design/ledger/front-running.md

 just takes more rounds to finalize the block.
 This means that we may not need complaints for this as the loss of proposer rewards provides economic incentive for good behavior already.__

+## Complaints

+Complaints are encrypted transactions that validators broadcast when they observe misbehavior from other validators during the protocol.
+The current causes for complaint are as follows:
+* `Share_Complaint`: During VerifyVoteExtension, the aggregated decryption shares from a validator does not pass validation
+* `Decrypt_Complaint`: The block proposer incorrectly decrypted a tx or falsely claimed that a transaction could not be decrypted.

+These transactions must include a proofs of malfeasance.
+The necessary proofs for the above complaints are as follows:
+* `Share_Complaint`: The decryption share that failed verification
+* `Decrypt_Complaint`: The alleged decrypted payload, the original wrapper tx, and the decryption shares that should have been used to derive the decryption key.

+The above proofs can be used to verify that the protocol was not adhered to.
+Checking these proofs will be part of executing the Complaint transaction.
+If the transaction succeeds and is added to the blockchain, a slashing penalty will be determined based on the type of infraction, likely by a native VP.